Without new experiences, something inside of us sleeps. The sleeper must awaken.

 I figure that I should probably update you all on the last couple of weeks of our travels!

 The last part of our trip was in Thailand.
 Now if you have been to Thailand: you know.
-It is a country to spend a lifetime.
-It has so much diversity, and so much soul.
-It takes you in and your heart never leaves.
+Thailand is a country to spend a lifetime.
+It has so much diversity, and so much soul; it takes you in and your heart never leaves.

-Siem Reap: Known not for its self, but for Angkor.
-This place deserves pictures, and full details, so I won’t be writing about here until I can get my photos sorted (but alas, time is against me) So we jump ahead to Bangkok.
+Known not for its self, but for Angkor.
+This place deserves pictures, and full details, so I won’t be writing about here until I can get my photos sorted (but alas, time is against me).
+So we jump ahead to Bangkok.

 We have been to Bangkok before, and personally, this has never been a place that has had a pull.
 But the rest of the country does.
 Bangkok does have its treasures, but we will get to them later, as this part of the trip was a flying visit – a stop en-route.
 A place to sleep.

 This is, well, Pattaya.
 It’s main industry is that of sex.
 We’re talking go-go bars, brothels, ping pong shows, street walkers, massage parlours, and probably a lot more that I am not even aware of….
 But honestly, if you can ignore a lot of this, it is clearly a place to take your family.
 There were a surprising amount of families in this town.
 And a lot of drunk gap year students.
 I guess if Pattaya was in Europe, it would be the stag weekend capital of the universe.